Je0azul5/AI-ML/README.md

 # IA-ML
-In this repo, I implement varios IA, and ML problems
+In this repo, I implement different IA, and ML problems